tchowdhu/CNC-Conf-Cisco-Junos-L2VPN-P2P/README.md

 </br> 1.
 Git clone the repository the Cisco Automation BU prepared (tsdn-juniper) in your NSO VM.
 </br> https://github.com/maddn/tsdn-juniper.git
+</br> We will be extending this tsdn-juniper repository for l2vpn configuration and add it into our current repository here.

 </br> 2.
 Copy the "flat-l2vpn-juniper"  folder into the package folder for your NSO enviroment.
 Follow the **Installation** section of that repository to install the "flat-l2vpn-juniper" package.